lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

      ![](assets/select-assets.png)

-   * To download a specific asset renditions, hover the pointer over the asset and click the **[!UICONTROL Download]** icon available in the quick action thumbnails.
+   * To download specific asset renditions of an asset, hover the pointer over the asset and click the **[!UICONTROL Download]** icon available in the quick action thumbnails.

      ![](assets/downloadsingleasset-1.png)